thephpleague/uri/docs/components/2.0/modifiers/query.md

 ## UriModifier::mergeQuery

 Merges a submitted query string to the URI object to be modified.
-When merging two query strings with the same key value.
-The submitted query string value takes precedence over the URI query string value.
+When merging two query strings with the same key value the submitted query string value takes precedence over the URI query string value.

 ~~~php
 $uriString = "http://example.com/test.php?kingkong=toto&foo=bar+baz#doc3";